abedkhooli/ddj/README.md

 * Session 1
  * Pre-calss [interview and quiz] (pre-class-quiz.docx)
  * Trainer's notes: [Overview of data journalism](notes/session-1-notes.pdf)
+ * The infographic on harassment in Egypt: data is available in this [Report in English](http://harassmap.org/en/wp-content/uploads/2014/02/287_Summaryreport_eng_low-1.pdf).
+Notice how they collected data!
 * Session 2
  * Trainer's notes: [Data Sources] (notes/DataSources.pdf)
  * West Bank hotels data: there seems to be an error in the occupancy ratio.
 See [this Excel file](WestBank-Hotels.xlsx) which has two sheets (data re-ordered and chart added in sheet2).
 Original data from [PCBS] (http://www.pcbs.gov.ps/Portals/_Rainbow/Documents/T.S-%20Tourism-%20An-A-2015.htm) (direct link).
 Try also to correlate the chart on sheet2 with data and chart from [WorldBank](http://data.worldbank.org/indicator/DT.ODA.ALLD.CD?locations=PS)